-The project will be completed by the architecture firm, BNIM, and follow a commitment to sustainable building practices.
-Their collaborative design method called the High-Performance Integrated Design (HPID) will define the building's open space and encourage cooperative research, friendly dialogue, as well as more formalized practices of scholarship.
+The project was completed by the architecture firm, BNIM, and follows a commitment to sustainable building practices.
+Their collaborative design method called the High-Performance Integrated Design (HPID) defines the building's open space and encourages cooperative research, friendly dialogue, as well as more formalized practices of scholarship.
 As described on their site, their approach "interweaves all aspects of a building, site, interior spaces, building systems and human considerations to produce architecture that is environmentally responsible, functionally appropriate, responsive to locale, and beautiful."

 To make an appointment to visit, please contact us.